Walnux/ArrowDocuments/README.md

 This method brings users the compatiblity with the existing system but also inherits all the problems from it.

 In order to run the specific applications, users have to spend quit a few efforts to manage and maintain the OS which is much more complicated than the application itself in most situations.
 Furthermore they have to endure the potential system vulnerability caused by the complication.
 Besides, the System itself normally is much bigger than the applicaitons users want to run.
-That is one of the main reason why computing system becoming bigger and slower.
+That is one of the main reasons why computing system becoming bigger and slower.
 And in cloud and edge computing epic, with huge number of applicaitons are moved to cloud and edge computing, the problem becomes severe.

 Ironically, people are trying to use more complicated technologies to resolve the problems which are caused by the complicaiton itself.
 More and more new technolgies are introduced into computing system and try to make it faster and safer.

-We are working on finding a fundamentaly simple way to run applications and make computing system safe and fast whether on Cloud, Edge or client side.
-It is the motivation to work on Arrrow project.
+We are trying to find a fundamentaly simple way to run applications and make computing system safe and fast whether on Cloud, Edge or client side.
+It is our motivation to work on Arrrow project.

+Then what is the fundamentaly simple way to run an applicaiton?

 ## Just run the applicaiton
 Could we just run the application and don't have to care about the OS and infrastructure detail?
 To achieve it, Arrow uses [Application Central Solution](TopDown.md#application-central-philosophy).
 This solution focuses on the Applicaiton itself not system.

-Arrow
+**Arrow**
 - Runs a single staticly linked application.
 NO Dynamical Linked Libraries(DLL) are packaged with the application.
 - Runs the application directly on the single task kernel.
 Rootfs Image containing shell, tools, and system services and libraries is eleminated.
 - Runs the application in the standard Linux environment provided by the single task kernel based on upstream Linux kernel.
 That means the applicaiton still runs in userspace and call Kernel through standard system call machanism and the ring transition is kept.
 - Runs the application without any porting work.
 So abundant of mature applications can run without any modification.
 - Runs the application as well as Single Task Kernel on Kernel Virtural Machine(KVM) based lightweight Virutal Machine(VM).
 <p align="center">
   <img src="https://github.com/Walnux/Arrow_Documents/blob/master/images/ArrowFramework.png">
 </p>